RicardoMorim/lapr2-ISEP-Project/docs/sprintA/us004/01.requirements-engineering/Readme.md

 **From the specifications document:**

-> Each collaborator must have a unique id
+> Skills are what enables a collaborator to do a certain task

-> Using the id, the user must choose the collaborator and add a skill

 **From the client clarifications:**